-- The 12260 New Delhi-Sealdah AC Duronto Express is also scheduled to undertake the trip in 17 hours, and has only three stops.
-However, it often gets delayed and reaches Kolkata about two hours late.
+- The 12260 New Delhi-Sealdah AC Duronto Express is also scheduled to undertake the trip in 17 hours.
+However, despite only having three stops, it often gets delayed and reaches Kolkata three hours late.
 This train runs on Monday, Tuesday, Thursday, and Friday.
 It departs from New Delhi Railway Station at 7.40 p.m. and is arrives at Sealdah the next day 12.45 p.m.
 The train fare is also subject to dynamic pricing.
 The fare for 1AC is 4,835 rupees.
 2AC ranges between 2,860-4,140 rupees.
 3AC ranges between 2,050-2,754 rupees.
 The train has a pantry car and meals are included in the fare.
-Cleanliness is and ticket availability are excellent, and food is good.
+Cleanliness and ticket availability are excellent, and food is good.
 See train information.

 - The 12314 New Delhi-Sealdah Rajdhani service is another relatively fast option, taking 17 hours and 45 minutes for the trip.
 It has six stops and runs every day.
 The train departs New Delhi Railway Station at 4.25 p.m. and arrives at Sealdah in Kolkata at 10.10 a.m. the next morning.
 The train fare is subject to dynamic pricing.
 The fare for 1AC is 4,880 rupees.
 2AC ranges between 2,905-4,185 rupees.
 3AC ranges between 2,095-2,799 rupees.
 There's a pantry car and meals are included in the fare, although it's possible to opt out.
 Cleanliness and punctuality are excellent, and ticket availability and food are good.
 See train information.

 - The 12274 New Delhi-Howrah Duronto Express is also a popular choice because it has sleeper class.
-However, it only runs on Tuesday and Saturday, and getting a ticket can be a challenge due to availability.
-The punctuality of the train is frequently an issue too, as it reaches Kolkata up to four hours late.
-The train departs New Delhi Railway Station at 12.55 p.m. and arrives at Howrah at 10.40 a.m. the next morning.
+However, it only runs on Tuesday and Saturday, and getting a ticket can be a challenge due to high demand.
+The punctuality of the train is frequently an issue too, as it reaches Kolkata up to three hours late.
+The train departs New Delhi Railway Station at 12.55 p.m. and is scheduled to arrive at Howrah at 10.40 a.m. the next morning.
 The train fare is subject to dynamic pricing.
 The fare for 1AC is 5,165 rupees.
 2AC ranges between 3,110-4,433 rupees.
 3AC ranges between 2,280-3,010 rupees.
 Sleeper ranges between 920-1,261 rupees.
 The train has a pantry car and meals are included in the fare.
 Cleanliness is excellent.
 See train information.